element-io/minimal-custom-element/README.md

 #### element.void( [bool] )

 This method is a setter/getter.
-If a `boolean` is not provided, returns a `boolean` indicating if an element is a [void element](http://www.w3.org/TR/html-markup/syntax.html).
+If no `boolean` is provided, returns a `boolean` indicating if an element is a [void element](http://www.w3.org/TR/html-markup/syntax.html).
 If a `boolean` is provided, sets whether an `element` should be considered a void element.
 To set the void status,

 ``` javascript
 element.void( true );